marekkozl/github-actions-workflow_run-event/README.md

 ## The Question

 > Could anybody tell me how to implement the **example** proposed using the new event `workflow_run`?
-The documentation only provide a very simple example:
+The documentation only provide a very simple example
 >
 > ```yaml
 > on: